 I’m Puanani Calvillo.
 I provide spiritual direction and personal training.
 I am profoundly shaped by my Sāmoan-Pilipina ancestry, mentors, and lived experience.
-My work is inclusive, trauma-sensitive, and centers the well-being and healing of historically marginalized communities.
+My work is intuitive, inclusive, trauma-sensitive, and centers the well-being and healing of historically marginalized communities.

 Why do people seek a Spiritual Director?

-Spiritual direction offers accompaniment and spiritual care from a trained practitioner for those seeking to connect with Spirit/Creator/ The Divine and their sacred selves.
+Spiritual direction offers accompaniment and spiritual care from a trained practitioner for those seeking to connect with Spirit/Creator/ The Divine/God and their sacred selves.
 Many seek care for the following reasons but are not limited to them.

 Discernment and life transitions